onja-org/figma-lab/README.md

 ![img](./assets/figma-landing-page.png)

-3. Click the `Design` button in the tool bar on the top left of the page
+3. Click the `Design` button in the tool bar on the top right of the page
-4. If you see a different page, it could happen that they have updated this page.
+4. If you see a different page, it could happen that Figma have updated the page's layout.
 Just find the `Design` button

 ### Your First File
 1. Click `Design` and skip any ads you might be seeing.
 This is creating a new design file for you